Innovation

 ‘Gluing’ blocks together enhances productivity while cutting the construction timelines.
 It also helps to minimise material wastage – which results in significant cost reduction.

-Besides, curing of mortar takes place quickly without weakening bonding strength, resulting in the elimination of floating problem.
+Besides, the curing of mortar takes place quickly without weakening bonding strength, resulting in the elimination of the floating problem.
 This technique accounts for up to 90% of masonry work in Europe.

 5.)
 Flat slab technology

-Flat slab technology utilises flat slabs (reinforced concrete slab held directly by concrete columns without the use of beams) to facilitate easy and quick insertion of horizontal features and for partitioning of buildings.
+Flat slab technology utilises flat slabs (reinforced concrete slabs held directly by concrete columns without the use of beams) to facilitate easy and quick insertion of horizontal features and for partitioning of buildings.

 6.)
 Hybrid concrete construction

-Hybrid concrete construction combines precast concrete and cast in-situ concrete to create taller and large buildings structures – taking advantage of the strength and inherent qualities of the two products.
+Hybrid concrete construction combines precast concrete and cast in-situ concrete to create taller and larger building structures – taking advantage of the strength and inherent qualities of the two products.

 This technique offers great value to the builder in terms of increased off-site component manufacture, safe and faster construction and consistent performance.